2008–09 Philadelphia 76ers season

 The 2008–09 Philadelphia 76ers season was the 70th season of the franchise, 60th in the National Basketball Association (NBA).
 The team finished with a .500 record.
-Following a 9-14 start, the team fired Maurice Cheeks and replaced him with Director of Player Personnel Tony Dileo on an interim basis.
-The team went 32-27 after the change and made the postseason.
+Following a 9–14 start, the team fired Maurice Cheeks and replaced him with Director of Player Personnel Tony DiLeo on an interim basis.
+The team went 32–27 after the change and made the postseason.

-Two things memorable about the season is that the team returned to the classic uniform style the team wore in the 1980s, and the Sixers defeated the Chicago Bulls in a game played at The Spectrum, the team's home from 1967–1996.
+Two things memorable about the season is that the team returned to the classic uniform style the team wore in the 1980s, and the Sixers defeated the Chicago Bulls in a game played at The Spectrum, the team's home from 1967 to 1996.

-The team signed Elton Brand to a five-year $79 million dollar contract.
+The team signed Elton Brand to a five-year $79 million contract.